ajy25/TableMage/README.md

-TableMage is a Python package for low-code/no-code data science.
+TableMage is a Python package for low-code/conversational clinical data science.
 TableMage can help you quickly explore tabular datasets, easily perform regression analyses, and effortlessly compute performance metrics for your favorite machine learning models.